 Setting up authorization in Windows Server

-- Right-click on the "Start" icon in the lower left corner of the screen;
+- Right-click on the Start icon in the lower left corner of the screen;

-- Select "Windows PowerShell (Administrator)" from the context menu.
+- Select Windows PowerShell (Administrator) from the context menu.

 Connect to the MongoDB shell:

-MongoDB administration utilities are not located in the $PATH environment variable, you must search for the mongosh.exe utility to connect:
+Then it means that MongoDB administration utilities are not located in the $PATH environment variable, you must search for the mongosh.exe utility to connect:

 If MongoDB and the administration utilities were installed on a non-standard drive, you need to change the search path in the -Path parameter.